 She earned a music degree from Los Angeles City College.
 Her training in classical music and musical theater was “a nice exercise, but it had nothing to do with my life,” she said.
 “The folk songs were the anger,” she emphasized.
 In a 2005 National Public Radio interview, she said: “School taught me how to count and taught me how to put a sentence together.
 But as far as the human spirit goes, I learned through folk music.”

 Her blues and spirituals led directly to her work for the American Civil Rights movement.
-They were two rivers running together, she said in her interview with The New York Times.
+In her interview with The New York Times, they were two rivers running together.
 The words and music captured “the fury and frustration that I had growing up.”
-Raised during the Depression, the music of that time and place particularly prison songs and work songs recorded in the fields of the Deep South shaped her life.
+Raised during the Depression, the music of that time and place, particularly prison songs and work songs recorded in the fields of the Deep South, shaped her life.
 “They were liberation songs,” she said in an interview with The New York Times in 2007 for its online feature “The Last Word.”
-“You’re walking down life’s road, society’s foot is on your throat, every which way you turn you can’t get from under that foot.
-And you reach a fork in the road and you can either lie down and die, or insist upon your life.”
+“You’re walking down life’s road, society’s foot is on your throat, every which way you turn, you can’t get from under that foot.
+And you reach a fork in the road, and you can either lie down and die or insist upon your life.”

-Her fame hit a peak in 1963, when she marched with the Rev. Dr. Martin Luther King Jr. and performed for President John F. Kennedy.
+Her fame peaked in 1963 when she marched with the Rev. Dr. Martin Luther King Jr. and performed for President John F. Kennedy.
 But after King was assassinated in 1968, the wind went out of the sails of the civil rights movement and the songs of protest and resistance that had been the movement’s soundtrack.
-Odetta’s fame flagged for years thereafter.
+Odetta’s fame was flagged for years thereafter.
 In 1999 President Bill Clinton awarded Odetta the National Endowment for the Arts Medal of the Arts and Humanities.

-Odetta was married three times: to Don Gordon, to Gary Shead, and, in 1977, to blues musician Iverson Minter (Louisiana Red).
+Odetta was married to Don Gordon, Gary Shead, and, in 1977, to blues musician Iverson Minter (Louisiana Red).
 The first two marriages ended in divorce; Minter moved to Germany in 1981 to pursue his performing career.

 Image: Michael Ochs Archives /Getty Images